-8) Medicine Miscellaneous
+5) Medicine Miscellaneous

-- a) Work: There is work on Medicine, particularly in the public hospitals.
+- a) Patient Care Work: There is clinical care work on Medicine, particularly in the public hospitals.
 Most students have the opportunity to do a certain number of procedures and participate in the care and management of a sizable group of patients.
-There is a social contract: you can learn from a patient if you are functioning as a member of the team; working for the patient-not just observing.
+This becomes a social contract when on this rotation: you can learn from a patient if you are functioning as a member of the team; working for and advocating for the patient -not just observing.
 Also, we expect you to be available to your patients on the day or night of their admission until their medical condition is stabilized (without breaking BCM duty hours). - b) Mistreatment: If at any time you have witnessed or been the recipient of unprofessional behavior or mistreatment you are urged to report it immediately.
 You may report this behavior to the medicine Chief Resident or to the Clerkship Director.
-Furthermore, avenues to report mistreatment include reporting to Dr. Richard Hamill (Residency Program Director and Vice-Chair of Education) or to Dr. Hashem El-Serag, Chair of Medicine.
+Furthermore, avenues to report mistreatment include reporting to the Residency Program Director and Vice-Chair of Education (presently Dr. Richard Hamill) or to the Chair of Medicine (presently Dr. Hashem El-Serag).
 If you are not sure if what you witnessed or perceived was inappropriate, don't hesitate to make an appointment to discuss it with your Clerkship Director.
-See our Blackboard page for details about the policy and how to submit concerns.
+See our Blackboard page for details about the policy and how to submit concerns. - 6) Interprofessional Educational opportunities on the Medicine clerkship: : Interprofessional Education (IPE), defined as learning about, with or from other disciplines, is an important part of the BCM curriculum and the IM Clerkship.
+For Term 5, Interprofessional educational opportunities have been modified to be completed as virtual learning experiences that will be communicated to you. - No Place Like Home (NPLH) is an interprofessional educational activity where BCM medical students and University of Houston pharmacy students will work as a team to assess the patient's compliance and /or concerns related to their medications and perform a targeted physical assessment.
+Students will share their findings and plan of care with the attending faculty who may be either a nurse practitioner, physician assistant or physician.
+Your specific date for when you will attend this experience will be emailed to you along with other salient details during the week before it occurs.